kishorrit/MLF/Chapter 8.md

 model.add(BatchNormalization())
 ```

+Batchnorm also reduces the risk of vanishing gradients and has enabled the construction of much deeper networks recently.

 You now have seen a wide range of tools to debug your models.
 As a final step, we will learn some methods to run models in production and speed up machine learning.

 # Deployment